 View this post on Instagram

-If you are interested in women rights and graphic arts, must follow Zainab Fasiki.
+If you are interested in women’s rights and graphic arts, follow Zainab Fasiki.
 She is a young Moroccan comics artist, mechanical engineer, an activist for women’s rights and “gender democracy activist” from Fez.
-She produces comic books through which she analyses problematics related to women’s freedom in the Middle East and North Africa region.
-“The majority of Moroccans think that hiding bodies, restricting sexuality, and freedoms maintains the social order and gives value… We must talk about our co-existence so that there is no more hshouma about these subjects: we are living a social and sexual crisis that we must resolve,” says Zainab Fasiki for her almost 70K Instagram followers.
+She produces comic books through which she analyses problems related to women’s freedom in the Middle East and North Africa region.
+“Most Moroccans think that hiding bodies, restricting sexuality, and freedoms maintain the social order and give value… We must talk about our co-existence so that there is no more hshouma about these subjects: we are living a social and sexual crisis that we must resolve,” says Zainab Fasiki for her almost 70K Instagram followers.

 View this post on Instagram